iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 A support member in StructuralAnalysis represents a [StructuralAnalysisElement](#structuralanalysiselement) that is an analytical support.
 Currently, StructuralAnalysis schema includes [PointSupports](#pointsupport), [CurveSupports](#curvesupport) and [SurfaceSupports](#surfacesupport).
 Support elements have no direct physical meaning, they are interpreted by some applications to represent some type of support.
 Support connects to (supports) to elements that share same connectivity ([SharedTopologyElements](#sharedtopologyelements)).
 Each Support should refer to [SupportBehavior](#supportbehavior) which define how support behaves at specific connectivity.

+Each Support defines a simplified version of a more complex structure. e.g. Substructure elements - piles, mat foundations would be considered in a Superstructure application as Supports.
+Both Substructure and Superstructure elements would be stored in same Structural Analysis model.
+[SupportRepresentsMembers](#supportrepresentsmembers) relationship allows defining which Members are represented by a Support.

 ### PointSupport

 Represents an analytical support providing fixity at a point.
 For example: a support provided under column.
 The support has its own coordinate system and has fixity properties for each degree of freedom.